blabla1337/skf-flask/skf/markdown/knowledge_base/124-knowledge_base--Single_application-level_logging--.md

 **Description:**

-Whenever the application contains a single application-level logging implementation it becomes clear and transparent and easy to maintain, also it reduces the possibility you overlook high priority logging.
+Whenever the application contains a single application-level logging implementation it becomes clear, transparent and easy to maintain.
+It also reduces the possibility that you overlook high priority logging.